UnMarkDocs/landing-demo/index.md

 |Support | Tables |

-To get the complete picture, click the button in the upper rigth corner of this code block.
+To get the complete picture, click the button in the upper right corner of this code block.